Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 In cats, this value is between 80 and 150 mg/kg body weight.

-Table 1 lists the threshold values for various caffeine-containing medications or foods that cause poisoning symptoms in dogs.
+Table 1 lists the threshold values for various caffeinated medications or foods at which dogs show signs of poisoning.

 Table 2 contains the corresponding information for cats.